 - For each subsequent retry:

-- Add random jitter to prevent synchronization
+- Add random jitter to prevent synchronisation

 - Increase wait time by Multiplier